 Flow of study process

-Please collect a nasopharyngeal and a throat sample towards the end of the study period, i.e. February 2023, if you do not have respiratory symptoms throughout the study period*.
+Please collect a nasopharyngeal sample towards the end of the study period, i.e. February 2024, if you do not have respiratory symptoms throughout the study period*.

 Please package the nasopharyngeal swab as instructed and return it together with the completed documents to the address overleaf within 7 days after sample collection.
 We will afford the delivery service charge.

-Upon completion, a HKD50 cash voucher would be offered for participating in the study.
+Upon completion, a HKD50 cash voucher would be offered to each participating household irrespective of the number of participants.

 The Joint Chinese University of Hong Kong-New Territories East Cluster Clinical Research Ethics Committee has approved this study (Ref.
 No.: 2021.554) and is authorised to access the participant records related to the study for ethics review purpose.